syncfusion-content/xamarin-docs/Xamarin/ListView/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-N> When effects view is applied to listview by adding `VisualElement as "Material"`, it is necessary to initialize `EffectsViewRenderer` in iOS.
+N> When effects view is applied to listview by adding `Visual as "Material"`, it is necessary to initialize `EffectsViewRenderer` in iOS.

 ### Universal Windows Platform (UWP)